S0AndS0/S0AndS0/README.md

 - [Raspberry Pi Curious][rpi_curious], gathers tips, tricks, configurations, and scripts for low powered Linux devices such as Raspberry Pi

+- [Rust Utilities][rust_utilities], crates of libraries and assorted strongly typed source code for use in other projects

 - [SCSS Utilities][scss_utilities], clusters Scss modules compatible with NodeJS and Ruby implementations of Sass language

 - [Vim Utilities][vim_utilities], battery of custom Vim plugins